-Eleven local Chicagoan are facing federal charges of unemployment fraud.
-While federal cases can be quite different than those levied by the state, a crime is a crime and the potential for prison time is bad no matter what court you’re in.
+Eleven local Chicagoans are facing federal charges of unemployment fraud.
+While federal cases can be quite different than those levied by the state, a crime is a crime, and the potential for prison time is bad no matter what court you’re in.

 Having represented people accused of fraud I often hear the same things—that they saw the opportunity and truly didn’t believe they would get caught.
 Oftentimes, people accused of fraud crimes have clean criminal records and are quite scared to realize they may go to jail for something they didn’t take too seriously.

 Whether you are accused of lying on a credit application or writing bad checks, the more charges you have on your criminal record, the more likely you’ll be to serve some length of jail time if convicted.

 Even bad checks can be a felony when the amount in question reaches a certain level.
 If you write a bad check for more than $301, you could be facing very serious felony charges in the state of Illinois.

 When you are up against charges that call your integrity and your reputation into question, you need a criminal defense lawyer on your side, working to protect your rights.

 Contact our offices today for a free consultation on Illinois fraud charges or other criminal legal problems.